Static vs Dynamic site: What to choose

 the code example of a static web

-The good side and bad side of using static web
+The good side and bad side of using static websites

 One of the main advantages of using static websites is their speed and reliability.
 Since they don’t require server-side processing or database queries, they load quickly and are dependable.
 They’re also easy to deploy and store, as they can be served from a simple web server or content delivery network (CDN).